AC Stark Shifts of Dark Resonances Probed with Ramsey Spectroscopy: Introduction

 However, in Ramsey CPT clocks the sensitivity of the light shift to intensity variations is significantly reduced when compared to CW experiments \cite{Yano_PRA_2014,Yano_APExp_2015,Liu_PRApplied_2017}.
 As we show in this work, the off-resonant shift depends weakly on intensity.
 Thus, in Ramsey CPT clocks, light shifts can have a lower sensitivity to intensity variations even if the magnitude of the shift is comparable to low-intensity continuous excitation.
 Additionally, in Ramsey spectroscopy various schemes can be implemented to eliminate light shifts by using pulses with tailored phases and frequencies \cite{Yudin_2010,yudin_2017_GABRS,sanner_2018_autobalance}.

-Cold-atom CPT clocks \cite{Esnault_PRA_2013, blanshan2015light, Liu_APL_2017,Liu_PRApplied_2017} offer a clean system for studying these light shifts since buffer gas shifts \cite{Arditi_PhysRev_1958,Liu_PRA_2013} are avoided, narrow resonances with long coherence periods are observed \cite{Liu_APL_2017,Liu_PRApplied_2017}, and complete dark states are formed.
+Cold-atom CPT clocks \cite{Esnault_PRA_2013, blanshan2015light, Liu_APL_2017,Liu_PRApplied_2017} offer a clean system for studying these light shifts since buffer-gas shifts \cite{Arditi_PhysRev_1958,Liu_PRA_2013} are avoided, narrow resonances with long coherence periods are observed \cite{Liu_APL_2017,Liu_PRApplied_2017}, and nearly complete dark states can be formed.
 By mitigating known shifts, the cold-atom CPT clock provides an excellent platform for performing precise comparisons between theory and experiment as well as exploring performance limits.
 In this work, we use a cold-atom CPT clock to experimentally investigate a simple theory for the off-resonant shifts.
-Comparisons between experimental measurements and theoretical models are in excellent quantitative agreement, and we show that the off-resonant shift can be completely suppressed under some experimental conditions.
-These results should allow for improved long-term frequency stability across a broad range of future CPT atomic clocks.
+Comparisons between experimental measurements and theoretical models are in excellent quantitative agreement.
+We show that the interrogation can be tuned to minimize the off-resonant shifts or reduce their sensitivity to various experimental parameters.
+These results should allow for improved performance across a broad range of future CPT atomic clocks.